-Homeownership Assistance Programs in DC Pt.
-2: Resources to Help You Buy A Home
+Homeownership Assistance Programs In DC: Resources To Help You Buy A Home (Part 2)

 Washington, D.C. offers several programs to help people realize their dream of owning a home in the city.
 In the second part of our series on D.C. homeownership assistance programs, we explain help available to city employees through D.C.’s Employer Assisted Housing Program.
 The program offers city employees funds for a down payment, deferred loans, and tax incentives that help make buying a home more affordable.
 If qualified, buyers may also get help through the city’s Home Purchase Assistance Program described in Part 1 of the series.